Former German nobility in the Nazi Party: German Empire and Kingdom of Prussia

-Wilhelm II, German Emperor issued his statement of abdication on 28 November 1918, from both the Kingdom of Prussia, and imperial thrones, thus formally ending the House of Hohenzollern's 400-year rule over Prussia.
-He also gave up his, and future succession rights to the throne of Prussia and to the German Imperial throne connected therewith.
+Wilhelm II, German Emperor issued his statement of abdication as German Emperor on 9 November 1918.
+This was followed on 28 November by his abdication as King of Prussia, thus formally ending the House of Hohenzollern's 400-year rule over Prussia.
+He also gave up his, and his family's, future succession rights to the throne of Prussia and to the German imperial throne.

-William, German Crown Prince was first son and heir of Prussia and the collective Kaiserreich of Kaiser Wilhelm II.
+William, German Crown Prince was first son and heir of Kaiser Wilhelm II.
 The Crown Prince is known to have abdicated around the same time as his father in 1918.
-Prince William was a military commander, as second in command to his Commander in Chief father, with Generalfeldmarschall Crown Prince Rupprecht of Bavaria and Generalfeldmarschall Albrecht, Duke of Württemberg, at German military headquarters throughout WWI, until the allied armistice of 11 November 1918.
-As such, Wilhelm II and Crown Prince William directly commanded their Chief of General Staff, General Paul von Hindenburg throughout WWI.
-In 1933, von Hindenburg appointed (Nazi Party Leader) Hitler as the new Chancellor of Germany.
-On Hindenburg's death, Hitler officially became Führer and Chancellor of the Realm/Reich.
-Previously in Germany (1871–1918), the Chancellor was only responsible to the Prussian Kaiser (as Leader of the reich).
-In 1933, the Nazi regime abolished the flag of the Weimar Republic, and officially restored the Imperial Prussian flag, alongside the Swastika.
+Prince William was a military commander, second in command to his commander in chief father, and served with Generalfeldmarschall Crown Prince Rupprecht of Bavaria and Generalfeldmarschall Albrecht, Duke of Württemberg, at German military headquarters throughout World War I, until the armistice of 11 November 1918.
+As such, Wilhelm II and Crown Prince William directly commanded their chief of the General Staff, Generalfeldmarschall Paul von Hindenburg, throughout the war.
+During the war, Crown Prince Wilhelm awarded the Iron Cross, first class, to the future leading Nazi Hermann Göring, after Göring flew reconnaissance and bombing missions in the Feldflieger Abteilung 25 (FFA 25) in the Crown Prince's Fifth Army.

-An earlier meeting with a (later) senior Nazi figure occurred in 1916, when Crown Prince William invested Hermann Wilhelm Göring with his Iron Cross, first class, after Göring flew reconnaissance and bombing missions in a Feldflieger Abteilung 25 (FFA 25) – in Crown Prince William's Fifth Army.
-Like many veterans, Göring believed the Stab-in-the-back legend, that the WWI German Army had not really lost the war, but was betrayed by Marxists, Jews, and especially Republicans, who had overthrown the German monarchy.
-In 1933, with Hitler and the Nazi Party in power, Göring was appointed as Minister of the Interior for Prussia, for which he established a Prussian police force called the Geheime Staatspolizei, or Gestapo.
-The headquarters of Reich Security Main Office, SD, Gestapo and SS in Nazi Germany (1933–1945), was symbolically housed at Prinz Albrecht-Strasse, off Wilhelmstraße, in Berlin.